'Happy Hour' hosts and Gran Paradiso residents give back

 “This is a very special night,” Dick Miller said.

-Deborah Miller explained Children First and what the Gran Paradiso donations do for children in need who live in Sarasota County.
+Deborah Miller talked about Children First and what the Gran Paradiso donations do for children in need who live in Sarasota County.

 “The children and local families we are helping with our 50/50 proceeds are living in poverty and may not have access to healthy food or good medical care,” she said.
 “These are the low-income children and families we in Gran Paradiso are helping.”